 More years, a new career, and a second wife.
-The first year of our marriage my mother made the proclamation: “Thanksgiving will be at your mother’s this year and have your wife bring a relish tray.
+The first year of our marriage, my mother made the proclamation: “Thanksgiving will be at your mother’s this year and have your wife bring a relish tray.
 Some vegetables and dip.
 I am only doing the turkey this year; everyone else is bringing a side dish.”

 My wife was not a vegetable eater.
 She asked what she should get for a relish tray.
 I said, “The supermarket already has them done.
-Pick one and we will be done.”
+Pick one and we will be finished.”
 But she insisted on doing it herself, so I made a list, suggested peppers, broccoli, carrots, and I would make the dip.

 She came home with grocery sacks full of vegetables; the Puritans didn’t have abundance like this.
 She spent most of Wednesday night cleaning and chopping, cleaning and chopping, cleaning and chopping.
-I made the dip in a couple of minutes, asked if I could help, suggested we may have a bit much.
+I made the dip in a couple of minutes, asked if I could help, and suggested we may have a bit much.

 When she finished, we had two large disks full to the edges with broccoli, carrots, radishes, cauliflower, and several colors of peppers.
 I made room in the fridge for the two saucers of vegetarianism.
 Between them, they accommodated half the refrigerator.
 I inquired about the peppers, “Why so many?”